 Identity Theft has become a major problem worldwide.
-Unfortunately, Law Enforcement Agencies are swamped with the everyday street crime and do not have the time to dedicate 100% of their time locating the person who may have stolen your Identity.
+Unfortunately, Law Enforcement Agencies are swamped with everyday street crime and do not have the time to dedicate 100% of their time to locating the person who may have stolen your Identity.

 If you think you are a victim of Identity Theft, or if you know you are a victim of identity theft, Rick Crouch & Associates can help you in a number of ways, including but not limited to locating the person using your identity.

-If you think you are a victim of Identity Theft and would like our assistance please call us at 0861 000-282.
+If you think you are a victim of Identity Theft and would like our assistance please call us at 081 741-8946.

 Identity theft occurs when someone uses your name, address, ID number, bank or credit card account number, or other identifying information without your knowledge to commit fraud or other crimes.